ldamasceno38/zte_claro_header/README.md

 # ZTE Claro Header Editor

-Modifies specific bytes in Claro ZTE modem binary file headers:
+Modifies specific bytes in Claro ZTE modem binary file headers.
+Fixes error when you import a .bin file and NO CHANGES are made.

 Tested on
 - CLARO ZXHN ZTE F6600P